-The city obtained a Transportation Growth Management Grant through the Oregon Department of Transportation and the Department of Land Conservation and Development for a corridor and gateway improvement plan for Highway 30 and the Houlton Business District to the Riverfront District (formally known as Olde Towne).
+The city obtained a Transit Growth Management Grant through the Oregon Department of Transportation and the Department of Land Conservation and Development for a corridor and gateway improvement plan for Highway 30 and the Houlton Business District to Olde Towne.
 The goal for this planning process was to create "streetscape" plans for the US 30 & Columbia Blvd/St. Helens St. corridors that reflect the community's vision for appearance and function.
-The final plan was adopted February 2015.
+The plan was adopted February 2015.